 By opening a savings account, children can learn about interest rates and what this means in relation to their savings.
 Discuss how a higher balance means more money in their pocket at the end of the month, and why it’s important to shop around for the best savings account rates for better returns.

-Instead of relying only on the bank's drive-through, go inside with your child routinely to do business with the teller.
+Instead of relying only on the bank’s drive-through or online banking features, go inside with your child routinely to do business with the teller.
 Let them bring in stockpiles of change to convert to bills.
 Speak with bank representatives along with your child so they can find out firsthand about other account types and services that banks offer.

 Children of all ages can benefit from having a savings account and older kids will likely enjoy being active in depositing and withdrawing their money.
 Giving them this opportunity is a great way to start them toward a future of saving and spending prudently.